Heorhiy Sudakov: International career

+Sudakov represented Ukraine at under-17 and under-21 levels.
+He was a part of the Ukraine national under-21 football team squad that qualified to the UEFA European Under-21 Championship semi final.

 Sudakov debuted for the Ukrainian senior squad on 23 May 2021 in a friendly match against Bahrain.

 In June 2021, he is on the list of 26 players summoned by Andriy Shevchenko to compete for the UEFA Euro 2020.

 In May 2024, he was on the list of 26 players summoned by Serhiy Rebrov for the UEFA Euro 2024.